COSC3020/tsp-held-karp-vijaykodru-1/README.md

 #### **Time Complexity**:
   The algorithm explores all subsets of cities, which is $O(2^n)$.
 For each subset, we try all cities as the starting city, which involves $O(n)$ work to explore all possible next cities.
-For each subset, the algorithm explores all cities to find the next city to visit, so there is an $O(n)$ operation inside the recursive calls for each subset.Therefor the overall time complexity becomes $O(n^2 * 2^n)$.
+For each subset, the algorithm explores all cities to find the next city to visit, so there is an $O(n)$ operation inside the recursive calls for each subset.
+Therefore the overall time complexity becomes $O(n^2 * 2^n)$.

 #### **Memory Complexity**:
   The memory complexity is $O(n * 2^n)$, which accounts for the memory required to store results in the cache for each combination of cities and the starting city.
 The cache object stores results for every possible subset of cities, requiring $O(n * 2^n)$ space.
 Additionally, the recursive call stack consumes $O(n)$ space, as the maximum depth of recursion is determined by the number of cities, i.e., $n$.
 Thus, the overall memory complexity is $O(n * 2^n)$, considering both the cache and the recursion stack, which makes up the total memory usage.